kencormican/milestoneProjectTwo/READMe.md

     I felt that while this data would be static it provided the necessary proof of concept to proceed.
 I began by converting the Spreadsheet to the appropriate CSV format.
 I then used an Ajax() requested to fetch the CSV data and nested for loop to iterate through the rows and columns and produce the necessary 2D array output.
 *   However, I encountered problems with both functional scope and type constraints errors when passing the array data to the Google API function.
-I also noted through use of console.log that the render function was iterating twice.To verify the array type was a standard array as opposed to JSON array I used the jQuery $.isArray & $.makeArray methods at the point they were received into google function.
+I also noted through use of console.log that the render function was iterating twice.
+To verify the array type was a standard array as opposed to JSON array I used the jQuery $.isArray & $.makeArray methods at the point they were received into google function.
     Having confirmed they were good I then created a static array inside the package loader but outside the map render function.
 I then used the arrayToDataTable() method and successfully passed that into the render function as an argument.
 Having confirmed the arrayToDataTable() method worked as anticipated I attempted to introduce a Jasmine based approach to testing.
 I thought it might aid in identifying the root cause of the problem.
 Unfortunately I encountered difficulty dealing with the testing of outputs from nested functions.
 I spoke at length with the Tutor team , re resolving the issues, and the